Blog PUBLISHED: Richmond Air Monitoring Network Insights: Using hyperlocal data to evaluate neighborhood trends in air pollution

 2019 carb community air grants AWARDEE

-PSE is excited to have been awarded California Air Resources Board (CARB) funding to grow the Richmond Air Monitoring Network for Phase II of our work with Asian Pacific Environmental Network (APEN) and other community organizations to study air pollution, including black carbon and particulate matter, in the Richmond, North Richmond, and San Pablo areas.
+PSE was awarded California Air Resources Board (CARB) funding to grow the Richmond Air Monitoring Network for Phase II of our work with Asian Pacific Environmental Network (APEN) and other community organizations to study air pollution, including black carbon and particulate matter, in the Richmond, North Richmond, and San Pablo areas.
 Read the announcement from CARB here.

 bLOG published: Richmond, ca air monitors show cleaner air during bay area covid-19 lockdown, with a catch